 Q: I’m a graduate student doing fieldwork in an Indigenous community.
 How should I proceed.

 If this is your leading question, you probably shouldn’t be doing this fieldwork yet.
 Your advisor(s) should give you some training in how to proceed—how to approach people, be respectful, what protocols are in place that you should know about, how your work relates to agreements about data sharing and ownership, and how community and individual consent and refusal might look and how to understand them, among other things.
 There are a few questions above about basic manners and etiquette, but as a researcher you must go beyond these for good relations.
 Ideally, there is someone on your committee who is from that community who will introduce you around.
 If you do not have someone on your committee who can do this, work with your advisor to have someone from the community do this introduction and take you around.
 If you and your advisor do not have this kind of relationship with someone in the community, then your research is probably going to suffer.
 Try to walk lightly.

 Q: Can I write my thesis or dissertation in my own Indigenous language?

-Memorial’s guidelines from the School of Graduate Studies states that, “with the exception of the Departments of French and Spanish or German and Russian, all theses and reports must be written in English, except with the express permission of the Dean of Graduate Studies.”
+Memorial’s guidelines from the School of Graduate Studies states that, “with the exception of the theses submitted from the Modern Languages, Literatures and Cultures Department, all theses are written in English, except with the express permission of the Dean of Graduate Studies.”
 You can also work with your committee to determine the best way forward, including possibilities for sections being in another language, a bi- or tri-lingual translated thesis, or obtaining special permission from the Dean of Graduate Studies for an entire work to be solely in an Indigenous language.

 Q: Can I have an Elder or Indigenous community member on my committee?